 A plug with just the sleeve and the tip is known as a 2-conductor plug or a TS connector.
 The plug can also have one, two, or three rings (R), each serving as a separate new conductor.

 These rings are separated from the tip and the sleeve (or other rings) by means of the previously mentioned black insulating bands.

 So, if a plug has two insulating bands, it only has a single ring!

 In any case, these conductors match to create four possible plug combinations:

-These cables are typically fairly short, as they tend to pick up a lot of interference, and the longer the cable is the more interference the signal will accumulate.
+These cables are typically fairly short, as they tend to pick up a lot of interference.
+The longer the cable is, the more interference the signal will accumulate.

 Why is this important?
 And what difference does it make?

 Well, it comes down to being able to use the TRS plug with TRRS jacks.
 Typically, in order to use a plug, you have to plug it into a jack that’s the same diameter and follows the same wiring schematic.

 Most smartphones (that still feature the 3.5mm jack) have a TRRS jack, as they need to be able to handle the microphone signal.